fdammeke/greenfield-workshop/README.md

 ### 5. Stack changes

-Changes made to individual machines in the gui or via the command line are not being traced.
+Changes made to individual machines in the dashboard or via the command line are not being traced.
 Changes to the template however are.
 To simulate this we will make a simple change to the template and update the stack.

 1. Log in to the stepping stone server via `ssh`